astraio/api-docs/README.md

 The `stream` endpoint delivers objects as binary data.
 To act on objects, use the [`object`](#object) endpoint.

+You can apply [transforms](#transforms) when streaming by adding optional parameters via query string.

 #### Scheme

 | Action               | Method | Path                                   |